-SPECULA 1985 5 tony Brook has come of age.
+tony Brook has come of age.
 Since it was founded in 1957, the State University of New York at Stony Brook has earned a reputation for educational excellence and boasts some of the world's most eminent scholars as faculty members.
 Physically, its ninety six buildings have been erected over 1100 acres of land.
-Now, in its twenty-seventh operating year, the university has developed traditions and practices, some new and unique to the school and others which are as traditional as the idea of a university education As Specula '85 examined the university this year, it saw Something Old and Something New.
-The focus in this yearbook is an examination of developing traditions on campus.
-Some, such as the crowning of King and Queen at Homecoming, the return of the Greeks, Senior Week activi ties, and a Spelling Bee are both old and new.
-For Stony Brook, the inclusion of these time-honored college events is Something New.
+Now, in its twenty-seventh operating year, the university has developed traditions and practices, some new and unique to the school and others which are as traditional as the idea of a university education pus.
+Some, such as the crowning of King and Queen at Homecoming, the return of the Greeks, Senior Week activities, and a Spelling Bee are both old and new.
+For Stony, Brook, the inclusion of these time-honored college events is Something New.
 Old and New came in conflict when new maps with buildings labeled with old names were given to new students who were unable to locate their classes in buildings which had new names affixed to their faces.
 Old students seemed equally confused.
 The old sorority and fraternity system was an innovation on campus.
-As Stony Brook reached maturity, its curriculum develop ment and implementation reached forward toward a rapidly accelerating technological age, while the people of Stony Brook looked back to find traditions to enhance campus life.